23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 6: KARAKOL

-Transfer along the southern shore of Lake Issyk Kul to the town of Karakol.
-En route you’ll visit Barksoon Gorge with its mixed flora bursting with colours.
+Continue making your way along the southern shore of Lake Issyk Kul to the town of Karakol.
+En-route, you’ll visit Barksoon Gorge with its mixed flora bursting with colours.
 This is the place for scenic vistas – imbibe the lake, a beautiful waterfall and views of surrounding mountain peaks.
 Pinch yourself to make sure you’re not dreaming!

-There’s lots to see during your city tour of Karakol this morning, including the wooden Russian Orthodox Church, which has been standing since 1885.
-It’s the fourth largest city in Kyrgyzstan and has a true multicultural experience.
+There’s lots to see during your city tour of Karakol today, including the wooden Russian Orthodox Church, which has been standing since 1869.
+It’s the fourth largest city in Kyrgyzstan and has a true multicultural feel.

 Included: Breakfast, Lunch, Dinner